 Our mathematics teaching in Key Stages 1 and 2 is based upon the National Curriculum – Mathematics – Programmes of Study document.
 This covers the full range of mathematics taught at primary school: number and place value, addition, subtraction, multiplication and division, fractions (including decimals and percentages), ratio and proportion, algebra, measurement, geometry (shape, position and direction) and statistics (tables, charts and graphs).
+We currently use the White Rose Maths Scheme resources to support our Maths teaching.
 The termly progression within each year group at Queen Edith is set out in the following documents:

-In Reception, mathematics is linked to the Early Learning Goals outlined in the Early Years Foundation Stage Statutory Framework, providing children with opportunities to develop and improve their mathematical skills.
+In Reception, mathematics is linked to the NCETM Mastering Numbers Scheme providing children with opportunities to develop and improve their mathematical skills.
 The prime areas of Communication and Language, Physical Development and Personal, Social and Emotional Development, and strengthened and applied in the specific area of mathematics.
 Children are supported to enable them to count reliably, place numbers in order and say which number is one more or less than a given number; children count on and back to add and subtract small numbers and solve problems involving doubling, halving and sharing.
 Children also talk about size, weight and other measures using everyday language; they recognise, create and describe patterns, and explore objects and shapes using mathematical language.

 Children at Queen Edith have many opportunities to challenge themselves mathematically, whether working with a Stimulus student from Cambridge University, competing against children from other schools, or just trying to beat the high scores in maths games.
 Each year, many of the Later Years children sit the Mathematical Association Primary Maths Challenge Paper, with some progressing to the Bonus Round.
 Recently, a team of children won the regional heat of the Cambridgeshire Year 5 Mathematics Challenge and went on to compete in the final held at the Duxford Imperial War Museum.
 Queen Edith also hosts one of the Maths Net masterclasses for children from schools around Cambridge.